 Clearly Filtered Water Pitcher

-We currently have testing for PFAS removal on our top 3 selling products: our filtered water pitcher, under sink system and inline fridge filter.
-It is likely that our other filters featuring the same Affinity Filtration Technology (such as our water bottles) do in fact remove PFAS but testing for those is not yet completed.
+We currently have testing for PFAS removal on our top 3 selling products: our filtered water pitcher, under-sink system, and inline fridge filter.
+Likely, our other filters featuring the same Affinity Filtration Technology (such as our water bottles) do, in fact, reduce PFAS but testing for those is not yet completed.

 Still have questions?

-If you have additional questions about PFAS or would like to get in touch with someone about which filter might be right for you and your family, then give us a call: 1-877-876-2740, send us an email at info at clearlyfiltered.com, or chat with us on our website.
+If you have additional questions about PFAS or would like to get in touch with someone about which filter might be right for you and your family, then give us a call at 1-877-876-2740, send us an email at info at clearlyfiltered.com, or chat with us on our website.